DennisMat/FileBackupScripts/README.md

 # File backups for windows machines.
-A simple Powershell script to take backups of a folder on several disks/machines

-usage:
-- Open TakeBackUp.ps1, and change the source and target variable as needed.
-- On windows run runBackup.bat
+Various utilites to take backup and detect duplicates